valderman/threefish/README.md

 Threefish
 =========

-Haskell implementation of the Threefish block cipher and the Skein hash function built on it.
-Skein is usable in "normal" mode, as well as for Skein-MAC and as a cryptographically secure PRNG.
+Haskell implementation of the Threefish block cipher and the various fun things you can do with it as specified by the Skein 1.3 paper.
+This currently includes:

+* Threefish block cipher
+* Skein hash function
+* Skein-MAC
+* PRNG
+* Stream cipher
+* Key derivation function

+There's also a convenience module that puts it all together, for a simple interface to authenticated encryption.

-For Skein 256, this is about 50% slower than the wrapped C version in the `skein` package, so if you're not after the block cipher you should just use that package instead.
-The 512 bit version is written in pure Haskell at the moment, and is quite a bit slower.
+For Skein 256, this package is about 35% slower than the wrapped C version in the `skein` package, so if you're only after the hash function you should use that package instead.
+The 512 bit variant is written in pure Haskell, and quite a bit slower still.